TrikkStar/Alpaca/README.md

 #Alpaca
-A statically-typed functional language developed by Noah Thederahn and Dalton McCleery.
-Created for Hanover College's Programming Languages course.
+A statically-typed functional language developed by Noah Thederahn and Dalton McCleery, created for Hanover College's Programming Languages course.

 ##To compile: